gcarbo01/db-schema-design-guidelines/README.md

 This pattern is one of the most popular when dealing with entities that can have multiple identifiers from multiple sources.
 So, it is one of the most important patterns to be considered and adopted.
 ## Category
 ## Description
-Given a business entity table, the pattern consists in creating a separate table called ``Identification``related to a business entity table.
+Given a business entity table, the pattern creates a separate table called ``Identification``related to a business entity table.
 One-to-Many relationship. <br>
 It is used to signify that a business entity is stored locally, but it is a copy.  <br>
 The Identification table keeps other identifiers of the business entities and metadata about the identification itself.
 For example: <br>
 .
 The original name of the Key. <br>